Staking Rewards Accounting: Income at Receipt, Then a New Basis (2026)

 Staking Rewards Accounting: Income at Receipt, Then a New Basis

-- A reward is income at fair value when control is obtained (free to transfer/use, not locked).
+- A reward is income at the fair value of the tokens when control is obtained — when you are free to transfer or use them, not while they are locked.

 - That same fair value becomes the cost basis of the reward tokens for a later disposal.

-- Principal ≠ reward: the staked asset keeps its basis; the reward is a new lot.
+- Principal and reward are not the same lot.
+The staked asset keeps its own basis; the reward is a new lot at its own value.

 The dual nature of a reward